 - High availability of reads and writes.
 Cloud Datastore runs in Google data centers, which use redundancy to minimize impact from points of failure.

 - Massive scalability with high performance.
 Cloud Datastore uses a distributed architecture to automatically manage scaling.
 Cloud Datastore uses a mix of indexes and query constraints so your queries scale with the size of your result set, not the size of your data set.

 - Flexible storage and querying of data.
 Cloud Datastore maps naturally to object-oriented and scripting languages, and is exposed to applications through multiple clients.
 It also provides a SQL-like query language.

 - Balance of strong and eventual consistency.
-Datastore ensures that entity lookups and ancestor queries always receive strongly consistent data.
+Cloud Datastore ensures that entity lookups by key and ancestor queries always receive strongly consistent data.
 All other queries are eventually consistent.
 The consistency models allow your application to deliver a great user experience while handling large amounts of data and users.

 Comparison with traditional databases